 The origins of National Women’s History Month go back to March 8, 1857, when women factory workers from New York City protested against working conditions.
 The first Women’s Day celebration was also in NYC in 1909, but it took until 1981 for Congress to establish National Women’s History Week on the second week of March.
 In 1987, Congress expanded the week to a month and, every year since, Congress has passed a resolution for Women’s History Month to recognize and celebrate the contributions and achievements of women in American history.

 Every March, International Women’s Day and Women’s History Month provide a platform for organizations to highlight the achievements of women employees, and address gender parity and equality.
-In light of the ongoing sexual harassment scandals and #MeToo and #TimesUp movements, this month is also the perfect time to start conversations in your workplace about fostering a positive, harassment-free culture that treats women (and all individuals) with respect.
+In light of the ongoing sexual harassment scandals and #MeToo and #TimesUp movements, this month is also the perfect time to start conversations in your workplace about fostering a positive, diversity workplace, harassment-free culture that treats women (and all individuals) with respect.

 For more information, view our course on Preventing Discrimination and Harassment